 Undergraduate Student Representatives:

-Undergraduate Student Representatives are elected on a yearly basis each Hilary Term to serve from the following Trinity Term, an up to date list is available on Canvas.
+At the Faculty of Theology and Religion Undergraduate Student Representatives are elected on a yearly basis each Hilary Term to serve from the following Trinity Term, an up to date list is available on Canvas.
 See further details below.